act-rules/act-rules.github.io/_rules/video-only-alternative-for-visual-c3232f.md

 </html>
 ```

-#### Passed Example 4
+#### Passed Example 3

 This `video` element, which has no audio, has a separate audio track that describes the visual information.
-(Passes rule [`Video` Element Visual-Only Content Has Audio Track Alternative](https://act-rules.github.io/rules/d7ba54))
+Thus, it passes rule [`Video` Element Visual-Only Content Has Audio Track Alternative](https://act-rules.github.io/rules/d7ba54).

 ```html
 <html lang="en">